phultquist/qbox/latest.md

   #Return (Input Signal + CompensationP * (InputSignal - TotalSignal) + CompensationI * Integral(InputSignal - TotalSignal) + CompensationI * Derivative(InputSignal - TotalSignal))
 #Finally, the InputSignal plus the corrective factors are returned.
 ```
+Addison, here are some things I need you to clarify:
+1. What is LowPass?
+And what is the slope saying and the of makes no sense.
+I assume the function LowPass acts on something, in which you would do LowPass(of=ImportedAudioSignalStream, frequency="200hz", slope="something")
+2. What is all the things at the bottom?

+Pretty good pseudocode though.